Taliflo/giveloco_mobile/README.md

-taliflo_mobile_apps
+taliflo_mobile
 ===================

-Repository for the Taliflo iOS and Android apps
+Repository for the taliflo iOS and Android apps